GrandyB/SheetsIO/README.md

 Want to help make this tool as useful as it could be?
 Send your bug reports/feature requests in the [issues tab](https://github.com/GrandyB/SheetsIO/issues).

+# Getting started

+1. Get your [API key](#apikey) from Google
+1. Create your Google Spreadsheet and enable "anyone with the link can view", grab its [spreadsheet ID](#spreadsheetid)
+1. Setup your [config](#config) with your API key cell/file references
+1. Load up the app, choose your config and either hit 'update now' or tick 'autoupdate'

+Any issues, refer to the [troubleshooting](#troubleshooting) section.

 ## Config

-Configs can be placed anywhere, selected through the file chooser in the UI.
+Configs are json files and can be placed anywhere, selected through the file chooser in the UI.

 ```json
 {